sgerogia/sgerogia.github.io/_posts/2023-03-06-Starting-Up-Leader.md

 ![New mission](../assets/images/starting-up-leader/nathan-dumlao-vxHX2qLltdw-unsplash.jpg "New mission")
 > Photo by Nathan Dumlao on Unsplash

-> Note: The business idea serves only as a [McGuffin][5] to help us focus on the thought process
+> **Note**: The business idea in this article serves only as a [McGuffin][5] to help us focus on the thought process.
+> Please do not look for any business value in it.

 You are the technical co-founder in an order startup for same-day farm-to-plate-to-door meals.
 Or in VC-speak: "Uber for farm fresh-cooked food".
 Your co-founder (CEO) has been working on the business model for the past few months.
 The market opportunity is just amazing, customers cannot wait to log on and start ordering, investors are forming a disorderly queue to invest, this is the next unicorn etc.